Corporate Governance

 Non-executive Director

-Internal evaluation of the Board, the Committee and individual directors is undertaken on an annual basis in the form of informal discussions.
-The annual report details the progress which the Board and the Company has made for each relevant financial year.
+Internal evaluation of the Board, the Committee and individual Directors is undertaken on an annual basis in the form of informal discussions The annual report details the progress which the board and company has made for the year.

 Corporate Culture

-A large part of the Company’s activities is centred upon what needs to be an open and respectful dialogue with investee companies and investors and other stakeholders.
-Therefore, the importance of sound ethical values and behaviours is crucial to the ability of the Company to successfully achieve its corporate objectives.
+A large part of the Company’s activities are centered upon what needs to be an open and respectful dialogue with investee companies and investors and other stakeholders.
+Therefore, the importance of sound ethical values and behaviors is crucial to the ability of the Company to successfully achieve its corporate objectives.
 The Board places great import on this aspect of corporate life and seeks to ensure that this flows through all that the Company does.

 The directors consider that at present the Company has an open culture facilitating comprehensive dialogue and feedback and enabling positive and constructive challenge.
-The Company has adopted a code for Directors’ and employees’ dealings in its securities which is appropriate for a company whose securities are traded on AIM and is in accordance with the requirements of the retained EU law version of the Market Abuse Regulation (“MAR”) that has applied in the UK from the end of the Brexit transition period (being 11:00 pm on 31 December 2020).
+The Company has adopted a code for Directors’ and employees’ dealings in securities which is appropriate for a company whose securities are traded on AIM and is in accordance with the requirements of the retained EU law version of the Market Abuse Regulation that has applied since 31st December 2020.

 The Board provides strategic leadership for the Company and operates within the scope of a strong corporate governance framework.
 Its purpose is to ensure the delivery of long-term shareholder value, which involves setting the culture, values and practices that operate throughout the business, and defining the strategic goals that the Company implements in its business plan.